chipsalliance/caliptra-rtl/docs/CaliptraIntegrationSpecification.md

 ### Straps

 Straps are signal inputs to Caliptra that are sampled once on reset exit, and the latched value persists throughout the remaining uptime of the system.
-Straps are sampled on either caliptra pwrgood signal deassertion or cptra\_noncore\_rst\_b deassertion – refer to interface table for list of straps.
+Straps are sampled on either cptra_pwrgood signal deassertion or cptra\_noncore\_rst\_b deassertion – refer to interface table for list of straps.

 ### Obfuscation key